agorosti/puzzle/README.md

 # puzzle
-Exercise to create a puzzle from a picture, using HTML, JavaScript and Canvas
+Exercise to create a puzzle from a picture, using HTML, JavaScript and Canvas See SAMPLES.MD to see references and similar exercices

 The goal is to create a web application that
 1.   uploads a selected file with picture from web page user